The Foundation Team is composed of individuals who have devoted their personal and professional lives to advancing the equity movement.

 Kyandra’s previous positions include Legislative Aide in the Office of City Council, Assistant to Outreach Director at Florida’s 13th District Congressional Office, and Marketing Team Member for Red Bull North America.
 She is a St. Petersburg native from a family actively engaged in community service.
 She is a proud graduate of Gibbs High School and holds a B.A. in Political Science from the University of South Florida.
 She enjoys spending time outside of work exploring our city’s best parks and green spaces with her young son and her dog.

-Nathan Gil is responsible for data management and maintenance across platforms for the Foundation for a Healthy St. Petersburg.
+Nathan Gil is responsible for grant administration and compliance as well as data management and maintenance across platforms for the Foundation for a Healthy St. Petersburg.
 He also assists in streamlining processes and maximizing the potential for technology solutions which is imperative in advancing the mission of the Foundation.

 In addition to his core responsibilities, Nathan assists with planning events at the Center for Health Equity and advancing the Latinx Engagement Strategy.
 He has been trained in the Courageous Conversation About Race Protocol 1 and 2 and attended the Pacific Education Group LatinX Summit in 2019.
 Nate also attended the 2019 Foundation staff tour of civil rights museums and historical sites to advance his understanding of the history of race equity and social change.